Pupil Premium Strategy

 Emotional and social needs that impact on learning including mental health and wellbeing

 Pupils in receipt of pupil premium, including those who are adopted from care (AFC), who enter school with lower starting points and require individualised provision

 Our strategy to remove these barriers are outlined in detail within the action plan and includes key provision for:

 - Forest Schools Provision in all year groups but weekly in EYFS

-- Full Time Learning Mentor on site and with increased involvement during transition and induction
+- Full Time Pastoral Lead on site working directly with pupils and families and with increased involvement during transition and induction

 - Strong leadership of the pupil premium strategy through TLR appointment

 - Targeted interventions that meet the pupils individual needs